rgwood/ScriptCompiler/README.md

 - [ ] Windows: get installation as service working
 - [ ] add screenshots/examples to readme
 - [ ] Try developing entirely on a Multipass instance
+- [ ] Fancy error reporting mechanism: when compiling foo.exe fails, replace foo.exe with an exe that displays the error message and asks "would you like to rerun the last version?"
+- [x] Log to file so we have better visibility when running as a Windows Service
-- [ ] Replace Cake with simple `dotnet publish` call.
+- [x] Replace Cake with simple `dotnet publish` call.
 Can't programmatically get build output from Cake, lame
-- [ ] Log to file so we have better visibility when running as a Windows Service
-- [ ] Fancy error reporting mechanism: when compiling foo.exe fails, replace foo.exe with an exe that displays the error message and asks "would you like to rerun the last version?"
 - [x] Add Serilog
 - [x] Use a CLI framework.
 System.CommandLine?
 Cocona?
 CliFx?
 - [x] Try trimming ScriptCompiler